MicrosoftDocs/learn/learn-pr/azure/share-bicep-modules-using-private-registries/includes/4-publish-module-private-registry.md

 When you publish your own module identifier, use a meaningful module identifier that indicates the purpose of the module.
 You can optionally use a *namespaces*, where you use slashes (`/`) to distinguish between parts of a name.
 However, Azure Container Registry and Bicep don't understand a hierarchy and they treat the module identifier as a single value.

 > [!TIP]
 > In Azure Container Registry, the module identifier is called a *repository*.
+Don't confuse this with a Git repository - the terms are the same but the meaning is different.

 ## Tags and versions